A new Concussion/Brain Injury

 Recovery is always on-going

 The provision of inadequate information can persist.
 Sometimes people are still told that healing does not continue after two years.
 However, this opinion is very much outdated.
 The brain is capable of rewiring indefinitely after injury.
 It helps people to understand this at the onset because false expectations can have a psychological impact which can interfere with rehabilitation.

-You may also hear that a brain injury is ‘for life’ and this can frighten some people and cause them to believe that how things are will never change.
+You may also hear that a brain injury is ‘for life,’ and this can frighten some people and cause them to believe that how things are will never change.
 It is vital to get a perspective on this in the early stages.
-While the person may never regain the same level of skill they had previously, the brain is always rewiring and with patience, gentle feedback, support from a neuropsychologist or other experts, plus repetition of learning, people can and do overcome impairments.
+While the person may never regain the same level of skill they had previously, the brain is always rewiring, and with patience, gentle feedback, support from a neuropsychologist or other experts, plus repetition of learning, people can and do overcome impairments.

 Some functions are replaced by learning coping or compensatory strategies taught by a neurological specialist, usually a neurological occupational therapist.
-To start with, doing things differently to previously ingrained habits can be challenging for some people; however, as time passes, people start to realise the benefits of using new strategies.
+To start with, doing things differently from previously ingrained habits can be challenging for some people; however, as time passes, people start to realise the benefits of using new strategies.
 In many cases, skills will become ‘automatic’ and habitual again.
-The time it takes will depend on the severity of the injury and the level and quality of professional support and involvement of family and friends in the recovery process.
+The time it takes will depend on the severity of the injury and the level and quality of professional support, and the involvement of family and friends in the recovery process.

 Brain injury is not a psychiatric illness either.
 There can be many changes in emotional response and control.
 However, these tend to balance back out, and in time, people regain their ability to manage their thoughts and feelings.

 Brain injury can exacerbate previous personality tendencies and traits but will not cause a new personality to evolve.
 People rebalance themselves through learning about their brain injury and how it has affected them.